Yugo917/global-game/global-game-api-nestjs/docs/code-with-ai/00_PromptLib.md

 - Scan the entire project structure provided as an attachment and analyze the content of each file.
 - Can you generate a prompt that would create exactly the project provided in the attachment, knowing that you cannot use the content of the files in your prompt?
 ---

+# Export response as a bash
+As an expert backend developer, generate a shell script (install.sh) that will apply the proposed modifications to my project.